 Many traders are considering switching to full-time Forex trading as opposed to the most popular way of trading — part-time.
+They wonder — can Forex trading be a full-time job?
 This approach to a Forex job has its own advantages and disadvantages.
 In this article, I would like to list the most important advantages of full-time Forex trading.

 - More time for trading.
 The first one and the most obvious advantages is more time for trading.
 When you trade part-time, you have to deal with your daily job, your routine work at home, and what is left often is not enough to trade Forex successfully.
 Full-time trading solves this by giving you an entire day for trading.